amcz/specifications/README.md

 # specifications
 # CF-Compliant NetCDF Specification Guide

 This document outlines the standards and conventions for creating [Climate and Forecast (CF)](http://cfconventions.org/) compliant NetCDF files for volcanic ash forecasts.
 The CF conventions aim to promote the processing and sharing of climate and forecast data using self-describing, portable NetCDF files.
-Two files types are describes.
+Two file types are described.
 One contains information on ash concentrations while the other contains information on probabilities of exceedances of ash concentrations.

 ## Table of Contents
 - [Global Attributes](#global-attributes)